-The Directors believe that an understanding of the performance and position of the business is more useful when viewed on a Group wide basis.
-Reference should be made to the key performance indicators included within the Annual Report of Betjeman Holdings Limited which is available as detailed in note 16 to these financial statements.
+The Directors believe that an understanding of the performance and position of the business is more useful when viewed on a group wide basis.
+Reference should be made to the key performance indicators included in the Annual Report of Betjeman Holdings Limited which is available as detailed in note 17 to these financial statements.